Ryokichi Minobe: Governor of Tokyo

 In 1971, Minobe won re-election, defeating LDP candidate Akira Hatano.
 He was re-elected for a third term in 1975, with the backing of the Socialists, Communists, and Komeito.
 (His defeated rival, LDP candidate Shintarō Ishihara, later served as a cabinet minister and eventually won the Tokyo governorship in the 1999 election.)

+The LDP-controlled national government under Kakuei Tanaka mimicked some of Minobe's socialist policies in Tokyo, including free health care for the elderly and for children with cancer, in an attempt to ride the public popularity of these programs.

+Japan's left wing lost popularity in the 1970s due to the 1973 oil crisis, growing criticism of welfare programs, and difficulty in completing public works projects.
+Minobe was narrowly re-elected in 1975, but his coalition lost control of the Tokyo metropolitan assembly in 1977.

 Many of Minobe's policies toward Chongryon, the Zainichi Korean group affiliated with North Korea were later undone by Ishihara in the aftermath of the revelation of North Korean abductions of Japanese.

 Later life

 Minobe refused to run for a fourth term in 1979.
 He ran for the House of Councillors in 1980 and won a seat.
-He remained a member of the Diet until his death in 1984.
+He remained a member of the Diet until his death of a heart attack in 1984.